morningspace/kubemacro-hub/macros/docs/delete-apires.md

 The normal `kubectl delete` can be used to delete a namespace, but it does not always succeed.
 Sometimes, the namespace can be stuck in `Terminating` status because some API resources in this namespace are failed to be deleted.
 This will ultimately prevent the whole namespace from being deleted.
-This macro can iterate over all API resources that match certain criteria in a namespace, then delete the corresponding instances of each resource.
+This macro can enumerate all API resources that match certain criteria in a namespace, then delete the corresponding instances of each resource.
 For example, to delete all resources in `foo` namespace:
 ```shell